victorybiz/CodeNimbly/README.md

 # CodeNimbly

-An extensible micro HMVC framework for PHP newbies and crafters.
+An extensible micro framework for PHP newbies and crafters.

 "Coded" with love in Nigeria.